dehercar/portfolio/README.md

 ##### Volumes
 - Gather data from Tableau Server with forecast volumes at part number level made by different areas.
-- Creation of SQL Server Tables to store
+- Creation of SQL Server Tables to store.
-- ETL with SSIS to
+- ETL with SSIS dataflows.
+- Load data with PyODBC as described in Unit Costs predictions section.

 ##### Market Raw Material Indices
+- Gather Market Raw Material Indices data from SQL Server to Python.
+- Get cost breakdowns implementing financial calculations to Market Indices in Total Parts Cost manipulating and merging data with Pandas.

-#### 2.
+#### 2. Money Leakage